 Choose a Source

 The Choose Source tab is available only when a project utilizes at least one external excitation or static voltage point.
 Within the tab, users can choose one or both of the two available options: Discrete Sources and Use External Excitation.

-Checking the Discrete Sources option activates cell edges on which the electric field is modified using an input waveform to behave as a voltage or current source, such as a circuit component or waveguide interface.
+Checking the Discrete Sources / Waveguide Sources option activates cell edges on which the electric field is modified using an input waveform to behave as a voltage or current source, such as a circuit component, modal waveguide interface, or nodal waveguide interface.